How To Teach Charlotte Mason Australia Style

 - Knowledge of the Universe

-Of these three different parts, she considered the knowledge of God of primary importance, while recognising that a relationship with God went far beyond the scope of a school classroom, and very specifically noted the role of mothers in supporting their children to develop their own faith: “Mothers are on the whole more successful in communicating this knowledge than are teachers” (Philosophy of Education, page 158) As parents we are acutely aware of our influence and role in shaping our children.
-We understand that that our role in teaching them, being their first teacher, is crucial and such a blessing, a gift.
+Of these three different parts, she considered the knowledge of God of primary importance, while recognising that a relationship with God went far beyond the scope of a school classroom, and very specifically noted the role of mothers in supporting their children to develop their own faith: “Mothers are on the whole more successful in communicating this knowledge than are teachers” (Philosophy of Education, page 158).
+As parents we are acutely aware of our influence and role in shaping our children.
+We understand that our role in teaching them, being their first teacher, is crucial and such a blessing, a gift.
 We also know that while this includes teaching them how to do their maths and how to read, speak politely and be kind to others, about our world and aspects of history, but that teaching and supporting our children in their knowledge and understanding of God is also a fundamental role for us.
 Given that knowledge of God was one of the three parts of Charlotte Mason’s approach to education, let’s explore how Charlotte supported this knowledge in her method so we can see how we can do this too.

 How Is The Bible Taught?